diego-codes/recipes/sides/jollof-rice.md

 4. Once the oil is shimmering, add the onion puree and cook until the water has cooked out and the puree starts to brown, about 15 minutes.

 5. While the puréed onion is sautéing, add the 2 cans diced tomatoes, 1 can tomato paste, and habanero pepper to the blender.
 Pulse until smooth.
-Transfer to a separate medium bowl.

 6. Stir in the tomato puree and add the 2 teaspoons curry powder, 1 teaspoon garlic powder, 1 teaspoon ginger, 1/2 teaspoon dried herbs, and 3 crushed bouillon cubes.
 Cook for 20-30 minutes, stirring occasionally, until the stew has reduced by half and is deep red in color.